pop-os/libcosmic/README.md

 ## Dependencies

 While libcosmic is written entirely in Rust, some of its dependencies may require shared system library headers to be installed.
-On Pop!_OS, the following dependencies are all that's necessary compile a typical COSMIC project:
+On Pop!_OS, the following dependencies are all that's necessary to compile a typical COSMIC project:

 ```sh
 sudo apt install cargo cmake just libexpat1-dev libfontconfig-dev libfreetype-dev libxkbcommon-dev pkgconf